User Login Types

 Login User / SSO User

 Implementation for Login Users requires a user’s credentials for authentication through built-in SDK methods.
 Login Users enter their Zoom login credentials (email and password) and authenticate with Zoom directly.
-Single-Sign-On (SSO) Users, like those authenticating with Facebook, Google OAuth, and third-party SSO are handled the same as Login Users.
+Single-Sign-On (SSO) users and third-party SSO are handled the same as Login Users.

 Users who login directly have all built-in SDK functions available to them.
 Users can host a meeting, start an instant meeting, and schedule/manage meetings directly in the app.